WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Canyons of the Ancients National Monument near Yellow Jacket Canyon, July 5, 2010.

-Asclepias subverticillata typically grows to about fifteen inches tall, but it can reach nearly four feet.
+Asclepias subverticillata is a perennial growing from stout rootstock typically to about fifteen inches tall, but it can reach nearly four feet.
 It often is found along roadsides and in other disturbed sites.
 It blooms for many weeks from early to late summer.
-It is a distinctive plant, easy to identify because of its very narrow leaves.
+It is a distinctive plant, and can be identified because of its very narrow leaves.

 Asclepias subverticillata was first collected for science by Charles Wright in Texas in 1852 and was named Asclepias verticillata variety galioides by Asa Gray in 1858.
 Vail renamed it Asclepias subverticillata in 1898.